MicrosoftDocs/Viva/Viva/engage/eac-as-access-eac.md

 Only users in the following admin roles can access the Viva Engage admin center: Microsoft 365 Global administrator, Engage admin, Answers admin, network admin, verified admin, and corporate communicator.
 Other employees in your organization can't access it.

-To access, go to the [Viva Engage admin center on the web](http://engage.cloud.microsoft/main/admin), and from the gear icon at the top navigaton menu, select **Admin center**.
+To open the admin center, go to [Viva Engage admin center on the web](http://engage.cloud.microsoft/main/admin), and from the gear icon at the top navigaton menu, select **Admin center**.

 [![Screenshot shows the entry point to the Viva Engage admin center on the web at engage.cloud.microsoft/main/admin.](/viva/media/engage/admin/web-admin-entry.png)](/viva/media/engage/admin/web-admin-entry.png#lightbox)